 Now we’re going to stitch in the pockets.
 From the left side measure over 5 1/2″ and again 1″.
 Sew down these seams, backstitching at the top, 2-3 times to reinforce the pocket so it doesn’t pull out with use.
 From the right side measure 5 1/2″, this will leave an opening in the middle just shy of 5 1/2″.
 Sew down this seam, again reinforcing the top of the pocket.

-The last step is to add the final ribbon piece.
+The last step for your personal progress packet is to add the final ribbon piece.
 Turn the packet over.
 Take the ribbon and fold it over twice so no raw edges are exposed.
 Line it up with the pocket seam on the opposite side of the already placed ribbon.
 Lining up your seam with the existing pocket seam, sew down the ribbon 2-3 times to reinforce it.